easeghehey/magic-card-conversion-automation/README.md

 Ben has created a script that uses a massive csv file (contains lots of cards with their text) to find key words in cards which use to associate with triggers, abilities and effects.

 ### How to use
-Replace the input in the `str.contains` call with your desired text and run the jupyter notebook file.
+- Replace the input in the `str.contains` call with your desired text
+- Run the jupyter notebook file.

 # functions-abilities-triggers/
 This folder contains the *abilities*, *triggers*, *colors*, and *functions* found in the python implementation of Magic The Gathering that we are using as reference.